haitongli/knowledge-distillation-pytorch/README.md

 * ./data_analysis/: matplotlib scripts for data analysis on KD

+## Note:

+* Since training with KD requires access to pre-trained models (in the eval() state), I will upload "best.pth.tar" checkpoints for teacher models (WideResNet, ResNext, PreResNet, DenseNet) somewhere else soon

+* Meanwhile, ResNet18 can be trained using train.py with specificed model name, which can then be used as the teacher model to train shallow CNN as described below

 ## Train (dataset: CIFAR-10)

+Note: all the hyperparameters can be found and modified in 'params.json' files

 -- Train a 5-layer CNN with knowledge distilled from a pre-trained ResNet18 model
 ```